plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 image: /uploads/product-hunt-launch-traffic.png
 image-alt: Our Product Hunt launch website traffic
 ---
-We just had a successful Product Hunt launch with Plausible Analytics.
-More than 850 upvotes, more than 100 comments, featured on both the official Twitter account (twice) and in the daily and weekly newsletters.
-These are the details about our experience and what we learned launching.
+We've just had a successful Product Hunt launch for Plausible Analytics.
+More than 850 upvotes, more than 100 comments, featured twice on the official Twitter account and in the daily and weekly newsletters too.

 And no. You don't need to join any Slack or Facebook groups to upvote each other's products.
 You don't need a famous hunter.
-You don't need to create a long spreadsheet with contact details of people you'll spam asking for upvotes.
+You don't need to create a spreadsheet with contact details of people you'll ask for upvotes.
 You don't need to bother people by creating hype days in advance.
 You don't need to gather an army of soldiers or an army of fake users either.

+Let's get started with our experience and what we learned launching on Product Hunt.

 1. Ordered list
 {:toc}